-- 2. Compress the brake levers/pedal several times to check for a firm brake.
-If the brake is not firm, the systems must be bled. - 3.
-To bleed the brake systems, use the following procedure. - A. Remove the cover and fill the appropriate reservoir with DOT 4 Brake Fluid (left hand brake/foot pedal rear system; right hand brake front brake system). - B. Install and secure the cover; then slowly compress the brake lever several times. - C. Remove the protective cap, install one end of a clear hose onto one FRONT bleeder screw, and direct the other end into a container; then while holding slight pressure on the right brake lever, open the bleeder screw and watch for air bubbles.
-Close the bleeder screw before releasing the brake lever.
+- 2. Compress the brake lever/pedal several times to check for a firm brake.
+If the brake is not firm, the system must be bled. - 3.
+To bleed the brake system, use the following procedure. - A. Remove the cover and fill the reservoir with DOT 4 Brake Fluid. - B. Install and secure the cover; then slowly compress the brake lever/pedal several times. - C. Remove the protective cap, install one end of a clear hose onto one FRONT bleeder screw, and direct the other end into a container; then while holding slight pressure on the brake lever/pedal, open the bleeder screw and watch for air bubbles.
+Close the bleeder screw before releasing the brake lever/pedal.
 Repeat this procedure until no air bubbles are present.